-Jessie Voigt’s dream to blend her love for travel writing with her passion for teaching led her to create Wandering Educators, a travel site for global educators and a place for young travel writers to begin finding their voices and honing their craft.
+Jessie Voigt had a dream to blend her love for travel writing with her passion for teaching and it led her to create Wandering Educators, a travel site for global educators and a place for young travel writers to begin finding their voices and honing their craft.
 Jessie, who has written for many travel sites, looks for young people with a curiosity to learn and an eye for finding the interesting and unusual in the places they’ve lived and visited.
-She is currently accepting applications for her Youth Travel Blogging Mentorship program, so if you’ve got a teen in your life who is itching to try his or her hand at blogging, come check out Jessie’s guidelines here!

 What path led you to the position you have now?
 What’s your background?